• Skip to primary navigation

 6. Serve.
 Serve warm with butter, maple syrup and your favorite toppings.
 Enjoy!

-Toppings for Pumpkin Waffles
+Toppings for Your Waffles

 • Cranberry Compote - this Cranberry Orange Sauce would make an amazing Pumpkin Waffle topping, and fit perfectly with the fall theme.